-• To know group id or job id of the background task.jobs -I

-It will list the background jobs with its job id as,

-- xmms 3956 - kmail 3467
+To know group id or job id of the background task.jobs -IIt will list the background jobs with its job id as, xmms 3956 kmail 3467 du (abbreviated from disk usage) is a standard Unix program used to estimate file spaceusage-space usedunder a particular directory or files on a file system.

-To kill a job or process.

-• kill 3956

-kill command kills or terminates the background process xmms.
+To kill a job or process. kill 3956 kill command kills or terminates the background process xmms.